-An individual can thus make an operation gone wrong claim where he or a loved one suffered complications after gallbladder removal due to surgeon negligence either in identifying the gallbladder and associated vessels and ducts.
+An individual can also make an operation gone wrong claim if he or a loved one suffered complications after gallbladder removal due to surgeon negligence.

 For instance, the surgeon may cut the common hepatic duct, the common bile duct causing complications for the patient meaning that the patient may require a more complicated reconstructive surgery known as a Roux-en-Y-jejunostomy to correct.